 Your most recent tests indicate you are not pregnant, The Doctor said.
-The meals that are served at the Hrvystr complex are made of a synthetic meat substitute that has been known to have side effects including but not limited to menses infrequency or in some cases cessation.
+The meals served at the Hrvystr complex are made of a synthetic meat substitute known to have side effects including but not limited to menses infrequency or in some cases cessation.
 You were notified of this on the Hrvystr associate agreement you signed when you began the program.

 Does it go away for good?
 I asked.
 Are you telling me I can't have a kid now?